 - On the far left is a section for choosing nodes to place down in the graph.

 - To the right of that is a set of options for the graph, and for loading/creating other ones.

 - On the top of this "options" section is the specific graph file being edited.
 This dropdown box lists all the .gpug files in your Unity project.

-- On the right side of the window, separated by a solid black bar, is the graph area.
+- On the right side of the window, is the graph area.
 This displays all your nodes.
 The right-most node, "Output", represents the final output of the graph.
 You can right-click and drag to pan the area.

 In order to add a new node, click the button for the node you want to place, then left-click in the graph to place it.
 Right-click in the graph to cancel.
 A node's inputs are on the left side, and its output is on the right side.
 Note that some nodes have no inputs at all.
 Each input to a node is either the output of a different node or a constant value entered in a text box.

 You can add the basic arithmetic nodes by pressing their respective keys (

 All the nodes this plugin currently offers are listed here: